yageek/yageek.github.io/_posts/2018-02-19-a-taste-of-core-data-0-a-graph-framework.markdown

 # Working on the node

 Creating empty nodes is not really usefull.
-We should be able the data they contain and create connections between them.
+We should be able to modify the data they contain and create connections between them.
 For now we have a graph of basic `NSManagedObject` instances.

 {% include figure image_path="/assets/images/core_data/00/empty_object_graph.png" alt="An empty graph of `NSManagedObject` instances" caption="What we have created for now" %}